Boston Blackie

 Boston Blackie is a fictional character created by author Jack Boyle (1881–1928).
-Blackie was originally depicted as a jewel thief and safecracker in Boyle's stories, and became a private detective in adaptations for films, radio and television where he was described as an "enemy to those who make him an enemy, friend to those who have no friend."
+Blackie was originally depicted as a jewel thief and safecracker in Boyle's stories, an antihero who maintained his own code of honor and was fiercely loyal to friends.
+Blackie's image was softened for radio, film and television depictions, where he became a private detective and was described as an "enemy to those who make him an enemy, friend to those who have no friend."

 Actor Chester Morris played the character in 14 Columbia Pictures films (1941–1949) and in a 1944 NBC radio series.

 Jack Boyle

 Writer Jack Boyle was born in Oakland, California, and grew up in the San Francisco Bay Area.
 While working as a newspaper editor in San Francisco, he became an opium addict and was drawn into crime to support his habit.
 He was sent to San Quentin for writing bad checks.
 Later convicted of robbery in Denver, Colorado, Boyle was serving time at the Colorado State Penitentiary when he created the character of Boston Blackie.